 Becoming an Emotionally Focused Therapist

-I have completed 6 years training including studying since 2011 at The Institute of Emotionally Focused Therapy in Annandale, Sydney to attain a Graduate Diploma in Emotionally Focused Therapy which I have now passed and will be conferred upon me in Feb 2018.
+I have completed 6 years training including studying since 2011 at The Institute of Emotionally Focused Therapy in Annandale, Sydney to work towards a Graduate Diploma in Emotionally Focused Therapy which I have now passed and will be conferred upon me in Feb 2018.
 As I have a background in the arts I wanted to work with clients in a creative and imaginative way and to devote myself to one main therapeutic approach.
 From a practical perspective Emotionally Focused Counselling & Therapy has been found to be highly effective for couples and individuals experiencing relationship distress and past and present trauma.

 Developing self-awareness around emotions, thoughts and behaviours and re-experiencing them in the safety of the counselling session can help to facilitate change as the client is involved in an experiential learning process.
 I believe at the very core we are emotional beings who experience emotions to inform us of our needs and wants.
 By connecting to our feelings, both secondary or surface emotions like anger and guilt as well as deeper primary feelings such as hurt, fear and sadness can allow us to discover our true needs and wants and change the way we relate to ourselves and others.